 - Start embroidering.
 Do it slowly.
-If, once you’ve finished, tulle is a bit wrinkled, just iron it a bit on a very low temperature.
+If, once you’ve finished, tulle is a bit wrinkled, just iron it a bit at a very low temperature.

 Embroidery machine: first steps

-First step is to understand what an embroidery machine is and what it is used for.
+The first step is to understand what an embroidery machine is and what it is used for.
 Next, learn about its parts.
-You should get to know to your machine as much as possible before you start working on it.
+You should get to know your machine as much as possible before you start working on it.

-After you have learnt and familiarized with your embroidery machine, you need to learn some basic things like threading.
+After you have learned and familiarized with your embroidery machine, you need to learn some basic things like threading.
 This is really important if you plan on embroidering on long runs.

 After threading comes design.
 You need to choose the right design for the right project.

-And of course you need to choose the right fabric and other embroidery supplies.
-One of the most important is stabilizer.
+And of course, you need to choose the right fabric and other embroidery supplies.
+One of the most important is the stabilizer.
 If the stabilizer is bad, your entire project can turn into a complete disaster!

-With embroidery it’s important to be patient.
-It’s inevitable to make mistakes in the beginning but trust me you’ll overcome them as the time passes.
+With embroidery, it’s important to be patient.
+It’s inevitable to make mistakes in the beginning but trust me you’ll overcome them as time passes.

 How to transfer embroidery designs from computer to sewing machine?

-As I advised you, take an embroidery or sewing machine that has an USB port.
+As I advised you, take an embroidery or sewing machine that has a USB port.
 All newer machines have it.

 It’s much easier to import embroidery designs this way.

-Enter the folder were you keep your designs on your computer.
+Enter the folder where you keep your designs on your computer.
 Transfer the design you want to embroider to USB.

 Now connect your USB with your machine.
-Follow the instruction on your embroidery machine screen to transfer selected design (machine is on).
+Follow the instruction on your embroidery machine screen to transfer the selected design (the machine is on).